apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ## Other Stuff

 - Locating SAML2 assertion consumer service URLs in the metadata is handled via a case-insensitive strategy.
+- Basic support for routing logs to [Fluentd](../logging/Logging-Fluentd.html) is now available.

 ## Library Upgrades